-For loans made after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets below 78 percent of your purchase price � but not when the borrower achieves 22 percent equity.
-(There are exceptions -like some loans considered 'high risk'.)
-The good news is that you can request cancelation of your PMI yourself (for your mortgage closing after July '99), regardless of the original price of purchase, once your equity climbs to twenty percent.
+Since 1999, lending institutions have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan made after July of '99) goes down below seventy-eight percent of the purchase price, but not when the loan's equity reaches twenty-two percent or more.
+(The legal obligation does not cover some higher risk mortgages.)
+The good news is that you can request cancelation of your PMI yourself (for a mortgage loan closing after July '99), no matter the original purchase price, after the equity gets to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.